(ORIGINALLY PUBLISHED IN MARCH 2015)

 "We both came from the same place musically," Hunter once told an interviewer.
 "We started out as a folk duet and went on to become a bluegrass trio and all kinds of different bands, and I know what songs Jerry liked the best, and I know why he liked them the best.
 Lines like, I forget the name of the song, but it’s got this line, 'Ten thousand were drowned that never were born.'
 Wow.
 It’s got the mystery and a rhythm and a beautiful image.
 Jerry was a sucker for that sort of thing, not that there was much of that sort of thing around.

 "I knew what he liked, and it was the same thing I liked, and I think a lot of our songs had that quality in it, like almost an ancient folk touch of some sort.
 It’s hard to put it into words, but it’s what makes most of our songs unique."

-Hugh Cutler, a journalist who first heard the Dead in their infancy, found them too rough around the edges and anything but professional.
+Hugh Cutler, a journalist and dear friend who first heard the Dead in their infancy, found them too rough around the edges and anything but professional.

-But the more Hunter wrote, Cutler explains in a Kiko's House guest post, "the subtler and more intertwined his images and narratives became, until soon he’d created a unique hybrid of poetic borrowings.
+But the more Hunter wrote, Cutler explains, "the subtler and more intertwined his images and narratives became, until soon he'd created a unique hybrid of poetic borrowings.
 And Garcia provided the sweetest sonic envelopes in which to seal them."

-Garcia left this mortal coil in 1995, some eight days after his 53rd birthday.
+Garcia left this mortal coil in 1995, some eight days before his 53rd birthday.

 "Unlike many stars, Garcia did not seek out fame," is how I once summed up his life.
 "At heart an unassuming man who just wanted to play music, fame found him.
 And despite a long career as an extraordinary composer and guitarist that brought him adulation, gold records and eventually wealth, happiness remained elusive.
 He was never able to get the addictive drug monkey off his back for very long once it climbed on.
 Technically, heroin finally killed him, or rather his heart, but I believe that fame was the real culprit."